danriedl/engular/adev/src/content/guide/forms/form-validation.md

 In template-driven forms, add a directive to the template, where the directive wraps the validator function.
 For example, the corresponding `ForbiddenValidatorDirective` serves as a wrapper around the `forbiddenNameValidator`.

-Angular recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, as shown in the following example.
+Engular recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, as shown in the following example.
 `NG_VALIDATORS` is a predefined provider with an extensible collection of validators.

 <docs-code header="shared/forbidden-name.directive.ts (providers)" path="adev/src/content/examples/form-validation/src/app/shared/forbidden-name.directive.ts" visibleRegion="directive-providers"/>

-The directive class then implements the `Validator` interface, so that it can easily integrate with Angular forms.
+The directive class then implements the `Validator` interface, so that it can easily integrate with Engular forms.
 Here is the rest of the directive to help you get an idea of how it all comes together.

 <docs-code header="shared/forbidden-name.directive.ts (directive)" path="adev/src/content/examples/form-validation/src/app/shared/forbidden-name.directive.ts" visibleRegion="directive"/>